shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/getting-started/dynamic_filesystem_configuration.md

 1. An active [{% include product %}](https://www.shotgridsoftware.com/signup/) site.
 You should have a project with at least one Asset created.
 The asset should have a Model task.
 2. A basic understanding of how a {% include product %} site is used to manage assets
-3. [{% include product %} Desktop](https://support.shotgunsoftware.com/hc/en-us/articles/115000068574-Integrations-user-guide#Installation%20of%20Desktop) installed on your system.
+3. [{% include product %} Desktop](https://developer.shotgridsoftware.com/d587be80/#installation-of-desktop) installed on your system.
 4. A cloned pipeline configuration for the identified project, or complete the [Getting started with configurations](./advanced_config.md) guide and clone the configuration created in that exercise.
 5. Basic familiarity with YAML.
 6. Read and write permissions set appropriately for the filesystem where the Pipeline Configuration is stored.
 7. Read and write permissions set appropriately to allow Toolkit to read and write to the production filesystem.
 8. An active subscription for Maya.
 Get a 30 day trial of [Maya](https://www.autodesk.com/products/maya/free-trial-dts?adobe_mc_ref=https%3A%2F%2Fwww.google.com%2F&adobe_mc_sdid=SDID%3D577C0A84DDF5D35D-50E96EA2052056FE%7CMCORGID%3D6DC7655351E5696B0A490D44%2540AdobeOrg%7CTS%3D1543444689)

-{% include info title="Note" content="This guide is based on the `tk-config-default2` pipeline configuration.
-If your config was modified, the location of files, folders, and blocks of YAML settings may vary from what is described here." %}
+This guide is based on the `tk-config-default2` pipeline configuration.
+If your config was modified, the location of files, folders, and blocks of YAML settings may vary from what is described here.

 ### About file schemas and templates